RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Themathmodule.rst

 The `math` module
 -----------------

-The ``math`` module contains the kinds of mathematical functions you would typically find on your calculator and some mathematical constants like `pi` and `e`.
+The ``math`` module contains the kinds of mathematical functions you would typically find on your calculator and also some mathematical constants like `pi` and `e`.
 As we noted above, when we ``import math``, we create a reference to a module object that contains these elements.

 .. image:: Figures/mathmod.png

 Here are some items from the math module in action.
 If you want more information, you can check out the `Math Module <http://docs.python.org/py3k/library/math.html#module-math>`_ Python Documentation.

 .. activecode:: chmodule_02